mike99mac/minimy-mike99mac/README.md

 ## The build

-The environment used to develop the code and write this document is a RasPi 4B with 4 GB of memory, running Ubuntu Desktop 22.10 inside an *enclosure* that is a retro-looking boombox.
-Later Raspberry Pi OS (aka Raspbian) versions 10 (buster) and 11 (bullseye) were tested.
-However, this code and these steps should be relatively portable to any hardware that can run any Linux.
+The environment used to develop the code and write this document is a RasPi 4/4GB and 5/8GB.
+It was tested with
+- Ubuntu Desktop 24.10
+- Rasperry Pi OS Lite, 19 Nov 2024

 The overall steps to build a *Smart Boombox* are: